An Interview with Camille A. Brown

 Camille A. Brown is a prolific dance artist, inspired and authentic in her approach to movement and performance making.
 I wanted to get up and dance just speaking with her.
-Free Body Project is always eager to learn more about, and share about, initiatives that use dance to empower.
-Ms. Brown spoke to us about her take on dance and social justice and about her powerful initiatives including Black Girl Spectrum, presenting a safe, movement-filled space to nurture creative citizens and bring more awareness to Black girl brilliance.
+Free Body Project exists to learn more about, and share about, initiatives that use dance to empower and make change.
+Ms. Brown spoke to us about her take on dance and social justice and about her powerful initiatives including Black Girl Spectrum which presents a safe, movement-filled space to nurture creative citizens and bring more awareness to Black girl brilliance.

 Is it the responsibility of the artist to talk about what’s happening in the world and to use their art as activism?

 Above all, it is the responsibility of the artist to create the work they choose to.
 Every story, concept, and perspective is needed in the world.
 That’s part of the beauty of art; you’re free to share your voice in whatever way you choose.

 Some of my works have delved into highlighting our political climate, but my portfolio is diverse- demonstrated in works that range from light-hearted (“Groove to Nobody’s Business”; “Been There, Done That”) to spiritually based (“New Second Line”; “City of Rain”) and politically charged with comedic flare (“Mr. TOL E. RAncE”) to personal (“BLACK GIRL: Linguistic Play”).

 You received a question recently about police shootings and whether or not you think about this issue while you're creating work.
 What is your response to this?

 My question is, are white choreographers being asked this same question?
 This problem of Black people being killed by police is not just affecting Black people, it should be affecting everyone.

 You have such an accomplished choreographic history.
 How did your outreach programs come into being?